bocchino/fprime/docs/Design/data-products.md

       called by `productRequest_handler` (see below).

    b. `productRequest_handler`: This function is called when the tester
-      component receives data emitted on the `productRequest` port of the component under test.
+      component receives data emitted on the product request port of the component under test.
 It takes a container ID and a size.
 By default it calls `pushProductRequestEntry` with the ID and size.
 This function is virtual, so you can override it with your own behavior.